Benedict-Ik/JsonPlaceHolderWrapperService/README.md

 ]
 ```

-Upon troubleshooting, it was discovered that my Models and the API's object names did not match when deserializing.
+Upon troubleshooting, it was discovered that my Models and the API's property names did not match when deserializing.
 The specific error was termed **Case-Sensitive** Deserialization.

 To resolve the issue, I modified the service class to ensure `PropertyNameCaseInsensitive` is set to `true` when deserializing.